T-3B/rhefo/README.md

 As you can see, there are *global options* (starting with `glob`) and type-specific options (starting with `flac`, `png`, ...).

 ## Dependencies
-Here is a list of tools used by this script, listed in alphabetical order, easy to copy-paste for downloading (these are ArchLinux packages, name can change between distros).\
+Here is a list of tools used by this script, listed in alphabetical order, easy to copy-paste for downloading (these are ArchLinux packages, name can change between distros - open issues/merge requests if you know the names under other distributions like Ubuntu).\
 The more the formats supported by FFmpeg, the better !
 See `ffmpeg-full` in the AUR.
 FFmpeg is an easy to solution for (de)muxing, but has some drawbacks.
 Therefore I try as much as possible not to use it, but in order to I have to write BASH code reading and extracting binary data, which takes time.\
 Global dependencies: `bash coreutils ffmpeg findutils grep parallel util-linux`.\
-File type specific dependencies (see the table below): `flac gzip mupdf-tools qpdf tar`
+File type specific dependencies (see the [table below](supported-file-types)): `flac gzip mupdf-tools qpdf tar`

-## Plug-ins
+## Add-ins
-This script also rely on several plug-ins.
+This script also rely on several add-ins.
 Since they are not distributed (through package managers), I compile them myself (when needed) and host them here.\
 I provide only x86-64 and aarch64, in different branches (TODO).
 They are all compressed using `upx -9 --ultra-brute` (see [UPX](https://github.com/upx/upx)), compiled with optimizations: `-O3 -flto`, **static**, and generic.\
 I'm open to suggestions (as always!), and can try building them for Windows if someone manages to make this BASH script work on Windows.\
 [apngopt](https://apng.sourceforge.io/) [ECT](https://github.com/fhanau/Efficient-Compression-Tool) [MP3Packer](https://hydrogenaud.io/index.php/topic,32379.0.html) 7zz